Updated February 2, 2021

 This is a question that people and parents ask all the time.
 Learning a martial art takes time, money, and dedication, therefore choosing an art can be confusing and difficult.
 We will take a look at the top 5 martial arts and discuss their pros and cons and to help make choosing a martial art for yourself or your children easier to understand.

 Everybody knows Karate.
 In some cases, they only know about Karate.
-I can’t tell you how many times I’ve been out in town wearing a judo gi (uniform) and somebody yells out “Hey… Karate!”.
-Not every martial art in the world is Karate.
+I can’t tell you how many times I’ve been out in town wearing a judo gi or taekwondo dobok (uniforms) and somebody yells out “Hey… Karate!”.
+News flash: Not every martial art in the world is Karate.
 But Karate is a legit and effective martial art.
-The truth is that Karate descended from farmers in Japan who developed “open hand” fighting techniques to defend themselves against threats with their bare hands or farm tools.
+The truth is that Karate descended from farmers in Japan who developed “open hand” fighting techniques to defend themselves against threats with only their bare hands and farm tools.
 Karate is a discipline just as much as it is an art, and perfecting techniques under the schooling of a capable Karate Master can take many years.
-Unfortunately, in recent years, many Karate schools, facing constant pressure from parents, have turned into “belt mills”, where students are tested and promoted, usually at a fee, even if the student hasn’t fully mastered or perfected their technique.
+Unfortunately, in recent years, many Karate schools, facing constant pressure from parents to promote their kids, have turned into “belt mills”, where students are tested and promoted, usually at a fee, even if the student hasn’t fully mastered or perfected their technique.

 Fighting techniques in Karate consist of punches, kicks, hand strikes, elbow strikes, footsweeps, and defensive blocking using hands, forearms, knees & shins.
-Karate’s popularity spiked in the ’70s, unintentionally by Bruce Lee (Bruce studied Wing Chun Kung Fu, but karate dojos were more numerous, so people took Karate instead of Kung Fu).
+Karate’s popularity unexpectedly spiked in the ’70s, unintentionally by Bruce Lee (Bruce studied Wing Chun Kung Fu, but karate dojos were more numerous, so people took Karate instead of Kung Fu).
 There was also a hit disco song, again about Kung Fu, but as previously mentioned, Kung Fu schools were few and far between, while most major cities had a karate dojo or two.
 So instead of Kung Fu getting all the popularity, it actually accidentally spilled over to Karate.
 That’s good for Karate.
 It experienced a second bloom, or wave of interest, in the ’80s following the unforgettable “Karate Kid” movie franchise.
 Karate remains competitive collectively in the world of martial arts, but has waned in popularity over the years.
 Being that Karate is not a “complete” martial art, in that there is no training on how to fight if your opponent takes you to the ground, it has become less sought after.
 As long as fighters are standing, Karate has a chance, but on the ground, it’s essentially useless.
 MMA has brought rise to several martial arts in recent years, but with few champions being “karate” fighters, it’s just not as popular or sought after as it once was.
 The twist and up-side to this is, as said earlier, there are many people out there who think Karate is the ONLY martial art.

 Tae Kwon Do

 Originally there were no belts in Kung Fu (hint: there still aren’t).
 A student would learn from one master, with the students’ progress being maintained in a ledger.
 There were only students and teachers, and once a student became a master, he would then be allowed to teach.
-Unlike other martial arts who wear colored belts, Kung Fu masters originally wore sashes tied around their waist instead.
-Today, sashes are the King Fu equivalent to other martial art belts, except that they’re, well, a sash.
-Kung Fu has waned in popularity in recent years due to the increasing popularity of other arts, and the general decline of Kung Fu schools nationwide.
+Unlike other martial arts who wear colored belts, Kung Fu masters originally wore sashes tied around their waist.
+Today, sashes are the Kung Fu equivalent to other martial art belts, except that they’re, well, a sash.
+Kung Fu has waned in popularity in recent years due to the increasing popularity of other arts, and the general decline and availability of Kung Fu schools nationwide.

 So Which One is Best?

 Which one is best is a difficult question to answer.
 Taekwondo and Karate are no lesser forms of self defense than boxing, so they can’t be discounted just because they primarily focus on kicks and punches – although they do get a bad rap from all the belt mills.
 There is a saying in the world of fighting that everyone has a “striker’s chance” – but in the real world, a stand-up fighter (TKD, Kung Fu, Karate, boxer) usually only gets one or two chances before the fight goes to the ground, thereby nullifying all of these fighting styles.
 If a fight goes to the ground, both the Judo and BJJ fighter will have the advantage.
-However, in that one split-second… that split-second just before the fight goes to the floor, if a Judoka has one hand on you, just one, you’re probably about to experience the full power of the earth as the Judoka uses its gravity to slam you into it.
+However, in that one split-second… that split-second just before the fight goes to the floor, if a Judoka gets one hand on you – just one – you’re probably about to experience the full power of the earth’s gravity as the planet slams into you.
 Judo builds tremendous core and body strength, agility, focus, confidence, and discipline.
 BJJ is still up there too, but many parents complain that it’s not all that physical and their children are just laying around on the ground all class.
 In Judo, you practice stand up fighting as well as ground fighting – it can be incredibly physical.
 Nationally, most Judo dojo’s teach probably somewhere around 80% standup and 20% groundwork, but particular Shia Judo Dojos can be equally 50/50 tachi-waza and newaza.
 It’s also the most applicable base-sport for any other sport due to the agility and balance a Judoka develops.
 Because of the Judo fighter’s ability to fight and/or defend himself/herself in either a standing or ground fighting situation, and because Judo pretty much encompasses everything that is BJJ, Judo earns our recommendation as the best martial art… but that may also be partially due to us being a Judo dojo.
 In all fairness, we won’t say one martial art is actually best because the answer to that depends entirely on you.
 Ultimately, the best martial art is the one that you fall in love with and master yourself, based on your own motives and interests.
 However, if you want to learn judo you can contact us for a free trial Judo class today!